Facts About Eid ul Adha Qurbani

 Eligibility For Conducting Qurbani

 According to the Hanafi jurists, any adult, free, and sane Muslim possessing the Nisab value and/or having additional possessions beyond their basic requirements has an obligation to give Qurbani.
 However, Qurbani is not incumbent on travelers traveling during the Eid period.
 Anyone who qualifies to pay Zakat and meet those conditions must give Eid ul Adha Qurbani.
-According to the State Bank of Pakistan, the Nisab value for 2025 is Rs.
-179,689.
+According to the Government of Pakistan, the Nisab value for 2026 is Rs.
+Rs.
+503,529.
 According to the Hanafi School, any Muslim who meets that condition should conduct Qurbani.
 That means that if more than one adult Muslims in a family meet the Nisab condition, they must all give Qurbani.

 The Prophet (ﷺ) Performed His Qurbani